gulshankumarpatlekonverge/HTML-CSS-Course/CSS/README.md

         calc() perform math operation +, -, *, / mix and match value
             min-height: calc(100vh - 100px);

+# Typography
+    1. font stack, generic family
+        Provided by VS code
+    2. google fonts
+        You can find this on the internet by googleing it.
 # Links

     MDN Specificity in CSS: